peterjmartinson/writing/DistractedFortune/20250317_Friction/draft.md

 But that means you need to find the friction.
 So, where is it?

-Say you want to work out.
+Say you want to exercise more.
 As we saw above, that's a heavy lift.
-There are ways to make the lift a bit lighter, such as the [two minute rule](LINK GETTING THINGS DONE), but let's focus here on the friction itself.
+There are ways to make the lift a bit lighter, such as the [two minute rule](https://jamesclear.com/how-to-stop-procrastinating), but let's focus here on the friction itself.

 First, list out the steps it takes to complete the action.